 To work with

 sbv, you need to install an external SMT solver.
 The library currently supports four different backends, with Microsoft’s Z3 having the most features, making it the default choice.
 Currently, Z3 is the fastest overall solver based on the SMT competition.
-It is available for free for non-commercial uses — you can even download the source — but it is not “open source” in the full sense of the word (i.e., OSI compatible) and is not free to use for business purposes.
+It is available under an MIT license, suitable for any purpose including commercial use.

 Once you’ve installed Z3 and have it in your path, you can start playing around in GHCi by importing